c9s/typeloy/README.md

 ### Access Logs

+Typeloy can tail logs from the server and supports all the options of `tail`

+    typeloy logs

+Supported also the realtime logs monitoring

     typeloy logs -f

-Mup can tail logs from the server and supports all the options of `tail`.

 ### Reconfiguring & Restarting